MLB rumors, free agency and trade updates: Mets...

 - News Article

-MLB rumors, free agency and trade updates: Mets keeping interest in Pollock, Realmuto; Owings signs with Royals - CBSSports.com
+MLB rumors, free agency and trade updates: Mets trade talks lose steam; Cubs won't trade Schwarber - CBSSports.com

 Tweets